tstyblo/RIOT-icoboard/README.md

 All the new code is in the "icosoc" branch.

-You'll have to patch the icosoc firmware first, otherwise the interrupt handler and threads won't work.
+You will have to patch the icosoc.py configuration generator and add a new "progaddr_irq" option to icosoc.cfg, otherwise the interrupt handler and threads won't work.

 You can find more info in the [boards/icosoc/doc.txt](boards/icosoc/doc.txt) file.